ibrahemesam/repo-view/README.md

     warning: use only tokens with only permissions: repos read-only<br>
 <strong>repo</strong> : string => the repo name on github<br>
 <strong>owner</strong> : string => the repo owner username (or organization username) on github
-                  if omitted, it would be fetched from githun (the username who created the access_token). so, if that username is not the owner of the repo, you gonna get ERROR 404<br>
+                  if omitted, it would be fetched from Github (the username who created the access_token). so, if that username is not the owner of the repo, you gonna get ERROR 404<br>
 <strong>token_ready</strong> : bool => it is optional: default is "false" =>
     if true: provide token param is gonna be used as is
     else:
-        the provided token param must be provied as encodes base64 string using js "btoa" method it first will be decoded back before ( using js "atob" method ) why?
+        the provided token param must be provied as encodes base64 string using js "btoa" method it first will be decoded back ( using js "atob" method ) why?
             - the token does not exist readily on url: if any web scrapper found the url and got the token and tried it on their terminal: